mapbox/mvt-fixtures/README.md

 # evilmvt

+**This library is currently under heavy development.
+We do not recommend relying on the fixtures or module until an official release has been tagged!**

 This library is two things:

 1. A set of valid & invalid vector tile fixtures for testing Mapbox Vector Tile decoding.
-Located in `fixtures`.
+Located in `fixtures` and [`require()`able](#require-fixtures).
 1. A low-level Node.js library for encoding Mapbox Vector Tile buffers using Protozero.

 # Fixture suite